Members

 I am a clinical psychologist specialising in eating disorders and obesity.
 My main research program has focused on the possible effects of obesity and associated correlates (inflammation, arterial stiffness, diabetes) on cognition, and whether cognition and cognitive processes impact on eating behaviour and body image.
 I have also focused on developing or modifying treatments for obesity and eating disorders.

-Dr Sandro Sperandei is a Lecturer in Epidemiology in the School of Medicine.
+Dr Sandro Sperandei is a Senior Lecturer in Epidemiology in the School of Medicine.
 He is particularly involved in research on marginalised populations and mental health and suicide prevention.

 Associate Professor Genevieve Steiner is an NHMRC Emerging Leadership Fellow and Director of Research at the NICM Health Research Institute where she leads the NICM Neurocognition and HEADBOX Labs.
 Her cognitive neuroscience research spans the early detection, prevention, and treatment of memory and thinking problems in older people with the aim of reducing dementia risk and improving quality of life.